Ex-Trump aide Paul Manafort hospitalized during prison term

 A hearing in New York on Manafort’s state case is expected to go on Wednesday as scheduled, without him in the courtroom.
 A judge is expected to rule on a defense motion seeking to have the case dismissed on double jeopardy grounds.

-The federal Bureau of Prisons said it could not provide specific information about an inmate’s medical condition, citing safety and privacy concerns.
+A spokeswoman for the Bureau of Prisons said she could not provide the AP with specific information about an inmate’s medical condition because of security and privacy concerns.